kevinthecheung/tiny-basic/README.md

-# Tiny BASIC in Python
+# Tiny BASIC and Tiny BASIC Extended in Python

 Tiny BASIC is a limited subset of BASIC intended to run on low-memory (2-4K) machines.
 It was originally published in 1975 in the _People's Computer Company newsletter_ (Vol. 4, Nos.
 2-3) and republished in the first issue of _Dr Dobb's Journal_.

-The original implementation, unlike its more popular descendants, had two
+Tiny BASIC Extended (TBX), published in the first issue of _Dr Dobb's Journal_, added support for arrays and `FOR` loops.

-parts: 1) the BASIC interpreter, written in Tiny BASIC interpretive language (IL), a special-purpose assembly language for an abstract machine; and 2) an IL interpreter, written for the target platform.
-The BASIC interpreter in IL was printed in _PCC_/_DDJ_, but the implementation of the IL interpreter was left as an exercise to the reader.
+Tiny BASIC and TBX were implemented in two parts: 1) a BASIC interpreter, written in Tiny BASIC interpretive language (IL), a special-purpose assembly- like language for an abstract machine; and 2) an IL interpreter, written for the target platform.
+The Tiny BASIC interpreter in IL was printed in _PCC_/_DDJ_, but the implementation of the IL interpreter was left as an exercise to the reader.
+TBX was published with both an updated BASIC interpreter in IL and an IL interpreter for 8080 machines.

-This repository contains a complete Tiny BASIC implementation, in two parts:
+This repository contains complete Tiny BASIC and TBX implementations, in three
+parts:

-- `tinybasic.il`: the Tiny BASIC interpreter, written in IL, as published in _PCC_/_DDJ_ with some contemporary corrections.
+- `tinybasic.il`: the Tiny BASIC interpreter, written in IL, as published in _PCC_/_DDJ_ with some modern corrections.
+- `tbx.il`: the TBX interpreter, written in IL, as published in _DDJ_ with some modern corrections.
 - `tinybasic.py`: an IL interpreter, written in Python.

 ## Language limitations